dbpolglase/SRC/examples/example3/Readme.md

 In the main thread wait for something in the standard input by a pool and exit when happen.

+> [!IMPORTANT]
+> Remember SRC is **not thread-safe**  so don't call SRC_Loop in several threads and in case you make a server/client SRC process be careful,
+> look at example7 for details.

 ## Client